-Question 4: How often do you go to the dentist for a routine cleaning and check up?
+Question 4: How often do you go to the dentist for a routine cleaning and checkup?
 Ideally every 6 months, right?

 But does it really require anesthesia?

-Once you see that hard, brown plaque start to take over an entire tooth, a full dental cleaning of scaling and polishing is probably needed.
+Once you see that hard, brown plaque starts to take over an entire tooth, a full dental cleaning or scaling and polishing is probably needed.
 It’s hard to tell exactly how healthy, or unhealthy, a tooth is under the plaque and under the gum line.
 Anesthesia is needed so that each tooth can be thoroughly cleaned, examined, and polished.
 This also allows for proper x-rays to make sure the whole tooth is healthy - it’s no good making the outside of the tooth look pretty if beneath the gum line it’s rotting away.
 Also, extractions can be a dog or cat’s best friend.
 There are of course risks with anesthesia and extractions, so if you have questions, be sure to talk with your vet about your concerns.
 Typically, once these guys wake up from their anesthesia, even after taking out lots of teeth, they are very comfortable and happy to eat.

 What about those awake dental cleanings?
 Aren’t they just as good?
 Well, they’re not really all that great.
 Scaling can take off all those big, ugly chunks of plaque, but scaling also makes small scratches on the surface of the tooth (the enamel).
 This creates all kinds of nooks and crannies for bacteria to adhere to and form even more plaque!
 Kind of the opposite of what we were going for there.
-That’s why polishing is the bees knees.
-It helps smooth out all those teeny, tiny scratches and what gives you that glorious, smooth feeling when you leave your dentist’s office.
+That’s why polishing is the bee's knees.
+It helps smooth out all those teeny, tiny scratches, and what gives you that glorious, smooth feeling when you leave your dentist’s office.